squidnose/MCserverTUI/README.md

 - nerd-fonts-otf - For symbols in main menu (Not mandatory)
 ### Not required
 - Does not require SystemD
-- Can work on Glibc or Musl
+- Can work on Glibc or Musl (Not dependant on any libc)
 - Does not need a specific CPU architecture

 (Limitations are with Openjdk and Tunneling services)